-If you are new to exhibitions, there are 5 types of booths you can possibly have and the criteria for you to select which is the most suitable option for you will usually come down to cost and your long-term vision of how you want to represent your brand.
+There are 5 exhibition stand types you can choose from and the criteria for you to select which is the most suitable option for you will usually come down to cost and your long-term vision of how you want to represent your brand.

 We have separated each type of expo stand and broke down their strengths and weaknesses, have a read below!

-If you are looking to separate yourselves from the crowd, a custom expo booth is the direction you’d want to go because these can be crafted to suit your requirements exactly the way you want it.
+If you are looking to separate yourselves from the crowd then a custom expo booth is one of the exhibition stand types you’d want to go because these can be crafted to suit your requirements exactly the way you want it.
 It is critical to communicate your priorities with your stand builder so they can offer their best solutions so you can get the most out of your stand and achieve the outcome you desire.

 You have the flexibility to add branding to any surface by integrating with the architectural elements for a highly professional result to represent your company.
 This can be a struggle to achieve with other systems, therefore if branding is important for your image this will deliver.